Damion Thomas: Biography

-A student at Louisiana State University (LSU), he was the fastest qualifier but ultimately came fourth in the final of the 2017 Pan American U20 Athletics Championships.
-Then, on 23 June 2018, he equaled Wilhem Belocian's 110m hurdle junior world record of 12.99s when winning the Junior National Championships in Kingston, Jamaica.
-He then won the 110m hurdles at the 2018 IAAF World U20 Championships.
+Thomas competed for Jamaica at the 2017 Pan American U20 Athletics Championships, where he was the fastest qualifier for the 100 metres hurdles final before ultimately finishing in fourth place overall.
+On 23 June 2018, he equaled Wilhem Belocian's 110m hurdles junior world record of 12.99 seconds when winning the 2018 Jamaican Junior Championships held in Kingston, Jamaica.
+Later that year, he won the 110m hurdles at the 2018 IAAF World U20 Championships in Tampere, Finland.